Human Resources Development

-Training programs to enhance manufacturing skills of the Sumitomo Electric Group are provided mostly at the Technical Training Center, which was opened in our Itami Works in October 2008.☆ Based on the basic concept that “manufacturing is human resources development,” we promote cultivation of manufacturing personnel through the three main initiatives of ① basic training on manufacturing, ② practical training and ③ small group activities.
+Training programs aimed at developing manufacturing personnel are conducted mainly at the Technical Training Center, which was established in October 2008 in the Itami Works.
+Based on the basic concept that manufacturing is human resources development, we promote cultivation of manufacturing personnel who support “strong” plants through the three main initiatives of 1) basic training on manufacturing, 2) practical training, and 3) training of technical staff.

 Basic training on manufacturing

-The underlying concept of the basic training on manufacturing is to learn with actual machines and products.
-Subjects in the curriculum are wide ranging from SEQCDD, which are essential for manufacturing, to the Group's proprietary technologies and techniques and the latest technologies including equipment control and maintenance technologies.
-The number of the participants is also growing every year.
-We regularly hold training overseas on various improvement methods, including the maintenance of equipment, in China and Southeast Asia.
+The underlying concept is to learn with actual machines and products.
+Subjects in the curriculum are wide-ranging, from SEQCDD, which are essential for manufacturing, to our proprietary technologies and techniques as well as the latest technologies including equipment control and maintenance technologies.
+The number of participants is growing every year.
+Overseas as well, we regularly provide training on basic knowledge and the maintenance of equipment in China and Southeast Asia.

-We organize two types of practical professional training aimed at cultivating key personnel who are anticipated to drive manufacturing innovation and reinforce SEQCDD improvement, namely MKP (Monozukuri Kakushin Pro Jissen Dojo, or manufacturing innovation professionals' workshop) and GKP (Genba Kaizen Pro Jissen Dojo, or on-site improvement professionals' workshop).
-Important challenges of the respective divisions are selected as the themes, and trainees are assigned to the divisions of their themes to perform practical activities for the solution of the challenges and problems.
+We organize two types of practical professional training aimed at cultivating key personnel who are anticipated to drive manufacturing innovation and reinforce SEQCDD improvement, namely MKP (Monozukuri Kakushin Pro Jissen Dojo, or manufacturng innovation professionals' workshop) and GKP (Genba Kaizen Pro Jissen Dojo, or on-site improvement professionals' workshop).
+Important challenges of the respective divisions are selected as themes, and trainees are assigned to divisions with challenges and problems that they have studied, in order to perform practical activities for the solution of these challenges and problems.